 - Direct assault on the body, such as strangulation, slapping, punching, kicking, shaking or pushing.
 May include the use of weapons or objects.

-- Any form of unwanted, painful or coerced sexual activity.
+- Any form of unwanted or coerced sexual activity.

 - Verbal attacks, threats, insults or humiliation.